 What is each individual employee's WHY?

 Through psychographic segmentation each communication is designed to appeal to employees’ intrinsic motivations, helping them understand the personal benefits of a wellness program.
-This enhances the likelihood of participation and improves Return On Investment.
+This enhances the likelihood of participation and improves ROI.

 4. Leaders That Demonstrate Healthy Behaviors